-This consultation sets out the Government plans for the Future Homes Standard to be introduced by 2025.
+This consultation set out the Government plans for the Future Homes Standard to be introduced by 2025.
 It is the first stage of a two-part consultation about proposed changes to the Building Regulations.

 Objectives of the consultation

-To download documents supporting this consultation, please follow the links below.
+To download documents which supported this consultation, follow the links below.